Stanisława Perzanowska

-Stanisława Perzanowska (born July 2, 1898 in Warsaw - May 24, 1982 in Warsaw) was a Polish actress, theater and film director, professor at the National Higher School of Theatre in Warsaw.
+Stanisława Perzanowska (2 July 1898 in Warsaw – 24 May 1982 in Warsaw) was a Polish actress, theater and film director, professor at the National Higher School of Theatre in Warsaw.

 She graduated from the Warsaw Dramatic School in 1919.
 Immediately she started working for the Warsaw-based Teatr Reduta.
 She also collaborated with the Ateneum Theatre in Warsaw, Polish Theater in Vilnius, Silesian Theatre in Katowice, National Theatre and Teatr Współczesny in Warsaw.